JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 subtitle: "Market square disappears"
 published: true
 ---
-Delancey's [application](/shopping-centre) for the redevelopment of the Elephant & Castle shopping centre includes images of neighbouring development __Elephant One__, also owned and built by Delancey.
+Delancey's [application](/shopping-centre) for the redevelopment of the Elephant & Castle shopping centre includes images of the Market Square, which is part of its neighbouring development __Elephant One__, also owned and built by Delancey.

 ![](/img/marketsquare.png)
 *Delancey's new Market Square - with no market*

-Eagled-eyed campaigners from Southwark Notes noticed that the CGI images did not include market stalls in the new market square that were [earmarked for shopping centre traders](http://www.london-se1.co.uk/news/view/2298) and [asked the question](https://twitter.com/SouthwarkNotes/status/837818379180322820) why?
-Local news website SE1 supplied the [answer](https://twitter.com/se1/status/837951356963028992) it turns out that when Delancey [submitted](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) its ['management strategy'](/img/marketsquaremanagementplan.pdf) for the market square last June, it changed its use.
+Eagled-eyed campaigners from [Southwark Notes](http://southwarknotes.wordpress.com) noticed that the CGI images of the Market Square omitted the market stalls that had been [earmarked for displaced shopping centre traders](http://www.london-se1.co.uk/news/view/2298) and [asked the question](https://twitter.com/SouthwarkNotes/status/837818379180322820) why?
+Local news website SE1 supplied the [answer](https://twitter.com/se1/status/837951356963028992): it turns out that when Delancey [submitted](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) its ['management strategy'](/img/marketsquaremanagementplan.pdf) for the market square last June, it changed its use.

 Delancey claimed there is _"limited viability for a market or demand for an operator"_ and is instead _"coordinating a strategy for this space along with Lend Lease that could envisage a wider enlivenment and events programme"_, which _"could include an element of market type operations but not exclusively so"_.